Written By Jamie Sparks

 Jamie is one of the Ultra X Co-Founders.
 He enjoys rambling on about a variety of topics; motorbikes, cycling, adventure, and, of course, ultra running.

 Gunning for a challenge?
 Well, these races have your name on them…

 Now is the perfect time to be lining up an epic challenge for 2018, and an ultra marathon firmly ticks this box.
-We’ve compiled some of the best ultra marathons around the world for you to consider.
+Red Bull have compiled some of the best ultra marathons around the world for you to consider.
 Ultras are not only a challenge for your mind and body, they’re also a perfect excuse to take you off to a far flung corner of the world you otherwise probably would never go.
 Not only that, you’ll be running along trails and be in remote wildernesses well off the beaten path.

 1. Transgrancanaria 125km

 Where: Gran Canaria, Canary Islands